 The original design of WWER-440 units presumed that after three years in the storage pond next to the reactor the spent fuel will be transported to the former ZSSR.
 Later on the Soviet side started to request storage of spent fuel at the NPP sites for a period of minimum 10 years.
-Therefore an Interim spent fuel storage was built at Jaslovské Bohunice for the needs of SE - EBO Units.
+Therefore an Interim spent fuel storage was built at Jaslovské Bohunice for the needs of NPP Bohunice Units.

-Since 1989 the MSVP has been used to store also spent fuel from NPP Dukovany, the Czech Republic.
+Since 1989 the ISFS has been used to store also spent fuel from NPP Dukovany, the Czech Republic.
 After development of a storage facility in the Czech Republic in the period 1995 to 1997 this fuel was gradually transported back to NPP Dukovany.

 The interim spent fuel storage was reconstructed in the period 1997 - 1999 for the purpose of increasing its storage capacity, life extension and enhancing the seismic resistance of the structure.
-The overall storage capacity of MSVP after reconstruction and seismic enhancement is nearly three times higher compared to the designed capacity (increase from the original 5,040 to the current 14,112 fuel assemblies - 1,694 t TK).
-The capacity has gradually been increased by replacing the original T-12 containers with the KZ-48 containers (completed in 2007) and will be sufficient for storage of all spent fuel produced during operation of Units 1 and 2 of NPP V-1 and Units 3 and 4 of NPP V-2.
-In contrast to SE - EMO at Units of NPP V-1 and JE V-2 the spent fuel storage pool (BSVP) next to the reactor was not compacted and the spent fuel from these Units is transported to MSVP after 2.5 - 3 years at the pools next to the reactor.
+The overall storage capacity of ISFS after reconstruction and seismic enhancement is nearly three times higher compared to the designed capacity (increase from the original 5 040 to the current 14 112 fuel assemblies - 1 694 t $\check{T}$ K).
+The capacity has gradually been increased by replacing the original T-12 baskets with the KZ-48 baskets (completed in 2007).